 But there was great anger on Midhir and his people because of their hill being attacked and dug into.
-And it was in revenge for that insult they brought Conaire, High King of Ireland, that was grandson of Eochaid and of Etain, to his death afterwards at Da Derga's Inn.
+And it was in revenge for that insult they brought Conaire, High King of Ireland, that was grandson of Eochaid and of Etain, to his death afterwards at Da Derga's Inn. gods and fighting men

-Chapter VIII - Manannan
+Chapter VIII -- Manannan